Installomator/Installomator/README.md

 ### Extensible

-As of this writing, Installomator knows how to download and install more than 238 different applications.
-You can add more by adding a block to the _long_ `case` statement starting on line 758.
-Some of them are more elaborate, but most of them (just) need this information (not really "just" in this case, as we have to differentiate between arm64 and i386 versions for both `downloadURL` and `appNewVersion`):
+As of this writing, Installomator knows how to download and install more than 364 different applications.
+You can add more by adding new labels to the `fragments`-folder.
+Below is an example of a label, and most of them (just) needs this information (not really "just" in this case, as we have to differentiate between arm64 and i386 versions for both `downloadURL` and `appNewVersion`):

 ```
 googlechrome)